forresttindall/RGB-JHewitt-Wardriver/README.md

 ## Acknowledgments

-Special thanks to Joseph Hewitt ([@JosephHewitt](https://github.com/JosephHewitt)) for the original wardriver code and inspiration.
+Special thanks to Joseph Hewitt ([@JosephHewitt](https://github.com/JosephHewitt)) for the original wardriver code, engineering and inspiration.
 Additionally, acknowledgment goes to [Krrawn](https://www.instagram.com/krrawn/?hl=en) for his case design, which sparked the idea to integrate RGB LEDs into the wardriver.